Every stepping stone is a win

 - innovations as real options

-- crafting an innovation portfolio.
+- crafting and managing the innovation portfolio.

 “My company asked me to define and implementing a suitable innovation strategy.
 My role as innovation manager had just started and I was looking for a concise but comprehensive educational programme to complement my skills and knowledge on a short-term notice.
 RSM’s New Business Development programme proved to be a perfect fit.
 We covered a large variety of subjects on new business development and innovation, on both a process- and organisational level.
 The masterclasses, preparatory materials, assignments and discussions with fellow students were inspiring and informative, and helped to complete and improve our new business structure and efforts."